 How Much Does a Counseling Degree Cost?

-A bachelor’s or master’s degree in counseling can cost thousands of dollars.
+A bachelor’s degree in counseling can cost thousands of dollars.
 Degree-seekers can lower the cost of their degree by researching in-state public schools and online programs with tuition discounts for fully online students.

 By taking counseling classes online, graduate students can often continue working or choose an accelerated program to earn their degree sooner.
 The flexibility of an online option can help counseling students save money and enter their career faster.